caesarfeta/bash_lib/README.md

 ## profile
 Non-sensitve bash config.

+## gitconfigPlus
+Git specific aliases.
+Include it in your git config file.
+This only works if you have Git 1.7+
+Add these lines to  ~/.gitconfig

+	[include]
+	    path = ~/lib/bash_lib/gitConfigPlus

 ## snippets.txt
 Useful snippets of BASH code that aren't stand-alone functions but can be copied and pasted into scripts.